 The signing experience for clients

-When a client reaches the signature step in their portal:
+When a client reaches the signature step in their portal, they go through a four-stage flow before they can submit:

-- The signed document and certificate of completion are generated immediately
+Submit.
+The client clicks Submit Signatures.
+The signed PDF and certificate of completion are generated immediately.

 The entire flow happens within the portal.
 The client never leaves the portal or visits a different URL.